-For an additional $100 per person, you can even book this package in March, over St. Patrick’s Day.
-Peak spring travel dates can be booked for a much higher $1,399 per person.
+For an additional $100 per person, you can even book this package over St. Patrick’s Day.
+Meanwhile peak spring travel dates can be booked for a much higher $1,399 per person.
 For an additional fee, you can book this package out of a different U.S. airport, upgrade from a standard room to a suite, or extend your trip and add additional cities.

 So is this package a good deal?
 To determine this, we’ll analyze the cost of booking this trip on cash or points, based on Mary’s departure date of February 3, 2015:

 - Hotel: $1497.14 for six nights at the Powerscourt hotel includes taxes)

 - Car rental: $23 through Auto Europe (taxes included)

 Compared to the cost of booking this vacation a la carte, the Travelzoo package is an amazing deal.
 The hotel alone will cost well over $1,500 after taxes, so for an additional $400 you get airfare for two included.
 Granted you won’t earn miles on the airfare, but those 6,400 miles don’t compare to the $800 in savings offered by this package.